Director's Spotlight

 In Skating Hounds, Mannie Davis pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 While deeply rooted in United States, Skating Hounds has achieved a global reach, influencing directors from various backgrounds.
-Its ability to translate Animation tropes into a universal cinematic language is why it remains a cult staple decades after its 1929 release.
+Its ability to translate Sport tropes into a universal cinematic language is why it remains a cult staple decades after its 1929 release.

 | Cinematography | Handheld |